networkservicemesh/networkservicemesh/sdk/README.md

  * `Request(context.Context, *NetworkServiceRequest) (*connection.Connection, error)` - the request handler.
 The contract here is that the implementer should call next composite's Request method and should return whatever should be the incoming connection.
 Example: check the implementation in `sdk/endpoint/composite/monitor.go`
  * `Close(context.Context, *connection.Connection) (*empty.Empty, error)` - the close handler.
 The implementer should ensure that next composite's Close method is called before returning.
- * `SetSelf(CompositeEndpoint)` - do not override.
-Recommended to be called once the new composite is allocated.
-Example: check the implementation of `NewMonitorCompositeEndpoint` in `sdk/endpoint/composite/monitor.go`.
  * `GetNext() CompositeEndpoint` - do not override.
 Gets the next composite in the chain.
 Used in `Request` and `Close` methods.
- * `SetNext(CompositeEndpoint) CompositeEndpoint` - do not override.
-Sets the next composite in the chain.
-Called before the endpoint is created.
-See the example in `Creating a Simple Endpoint`.
  * `GetOpaque(interface{}) interface{}` - get an arbitrary data from the composite.
 Both the parameter and the return are freely interpreted data and specific to the composite.
 See `GetOpaque` in `sdk/endpoint/composite/client.go`.

 ### Pre-defined composites